-Fair value of current liabilities approximates their carrying value due to the length of maturity of those instruments.
+Fair value of current liabilities approximates their carrying value due to the fact that the interest rates on said loans are approximated by relevant market interest rates.
 The Management Board believes that their fair value is not materially different from their carrying value.